MauroDataMapper/mdm-core/.github/ISSUE_TEMPLATE/report-a-system-error.md

 ---
-name: Bug report
+name: Report a system error
-about: Create a bug report to help us improve an area that needs fixing
+about: Provide details on a system error that prevented you from carrying out something
 title: ''
 labels: bug
 assignees: ''